 Kamouraska – Québec

 This village is located in the Bas-Saint-Laurent region, and appreciated for its calmness and beauty.
 According to National Geographic, its fabulous sunsets with a view on the river are almost as exquisite as the ones in Hawaii.
 Another reason to visit: its architectural heritage and history.
 This village is part of the Association des plus beaux villages du Québec (“Most Beautiful Villages in Quebec Association”).
-Attention, foodies: you’ll want to check out this list of the best restaurants and markets to visit.
+Attention, foodies: you’ll want to check out this list of restaurants to visit.
 Don’t forget to visit Pêcheries Ouellet, which has been present in the village since 1902.

 Port-au-Persil – Québec